Discover Altaviva™ Therapy

 Altaviva™ implant works by sending electrical pulses to the tibial nerve, which is linked to the nerves that control your bladder.
 These pulses may help restore the communication pathway between your brain and bladder,3,4 which may help reduce urgency, frequency, and leaks.5

-Bladder control issues often stem from miscommunication between the brain and the nerves controlling bladder function.13,14 By targeting the tibial nerve, the therapy helps restore normal bladder function.3,4
+Bladder control issues often stem from miscommunication between the brain and the nerves controlling bladder function.13,14 By targeting the tibial nerve, the therapy may help restore normal bladder function.3,4

 The device only needs to be charged 1–2 times per year under standard therapy settings and charging only takes about 30 minutes with proper placement and default recharge speed.